stdlib-js/google-summer-of-code/organization/slot_announcement_checklist.md

 -   [ ] Post the drafted announcement to Zulip.
 -   [ ] Sent acceptance e-mails to all accepted GSoC contributors.
 -   [ ] Send rejection e-mails to all rejected GSoC contributors.
--   [ ] Invite accepted GSoC contributors to the stdlib Slack.
+-   [ ] Invite accepted GSoC contributors to the stdlib Zulip.
 -   [ ] Invite accepted GSoC contributors to the stdlib GitHub organization and add them to the `gsoc-YYYY` team.
--   [ ] Add accepted GSoC mentors and contributors to the stdlib `gsoc-YYYY` Slack channel.
+-   [ ] Add accepted GSoC mentors and contributors to the stdlib `gsoc-YYYY` Zulip channel.
--   [ ] Add GSoC mentors to the stdlib `gsoc-mentors-YYYY` Slack channel.
+-   [ ] Add GSoC mentors to the stdlib `gsoc-mentors-YYYY` Zulip channel.
 -   [ ] Add GSoC mentors to the `gsoc-YYYY` team on GitHub.
 -   [ ] Add accepted GSoC mentors and contributors to the stdlib GSoC calendar and have them post their planned vacations and school/obligation dates.
 -   [ ] Arrange a kickoff call to occur within 10 days of the public announcement.